Privacy Policy

 Please note that if you make a request where we are a processor of your personal information, Auror cannot make a decision on your request, but we can help our Users to process requests made in that context.

-If you are in the Republic of Ireland you have the right to lodge a complaint against Auror with the Data Protection Commission.
-For more information please see the following section on Contacting us or Complaining about the processing of your personal information.
+If you are in Ireland you have the right to lodge a complaint against Auror with the Data Protection Commission.
+For more information please see the following section on Contacting us or Complaining about the processing of your personal information

 If you believe your personal information has been uploaded to the Software by a User: We have entered into an agreement with each User to make clear that the User should be your primary contact point for any rights requests you make (and you can find those contact details in the privacy statement or equivalent of the relevant User).
 However, we’re committed to making sure you can exercise your rights easily, and so we’ve created pathways for you to make requests to the Users that have uploaded personal information to the Software.
 To exercise any of the rights set out above, please contact us by: